The shortlist for the Gateshead Awards 2013 has been finalised and we would like you to vote for your winners.

 Now in its fourth year, the award rewards those who have gone above and beyond the call of duty in one of ten categories ranging from young carer of the year to sports coach of the year.

-The closing date for nominations is Friday 19 July 2013.
+The closing date for votes is Friday 11October 2013.